 - Food recommendation: Arguably the best breakfast spot in the area, All Things Delicious will serve you a filling and nutritious meal.

 Start your first day early by taking the MRT and hopping off at Bugis station, making your way to Arab Street.
 Here, you will find a hub of Islamic culture.
-From fantastic food options to quaint boutiques.
-Find fabrics and souvenirs and enjoy a hearty breakfast to start your day of exploring properly!
+From fantastic food options to quaint boutiques, you will find fabrics and souvenirs and enjoy a hearty breakfast to start your day of exploring properly!

 There are many stores that offer products not found in your local supermarket.
 There is also the Trippies and Little Children’s Museum, which shows life as a young child in Singapore during the ‘60s and ‘70s.

 Once you’ve tasted and shopped your way down the street, be sure to visit Sultan Mosque.
-Open every Saturday to Thursday from 10 am to 12 pm (and again from 2pm to 4pm).
+It opens every Saturday to Thursday from 10 am to 12 pm (and again from 2pm to 4pm).
 Fridays are only open from 2:30 pm to 4pm.

 Insider Tip: When visiting the mosque, as with most temples in Singapore, be sure to show the appropriate respect and ensure that you are correctly clothed – otherwise, you will not be let in.